DanielBMarkham/Info-Ops/manuscript/chapter15.md

 Bam!
 We just got a beautiful Business Abstract Supplemental like a birthday present. "**Because** I love nature and the forest, **Whenever** I look at my deck, **It has to be that** I am reminded of trees and nature."

 We would have *never* gotten that with silly questions like "Hey there!
 What kinds of supplementals you think you'd like?"
+This guy probably doesn't even realize he holds these values -- until they pop out under the right circumstances.
+And now that we know that, think of all the things we can do during the project as little "sparklers" to make the product even more enjoyable.
+This kind of benefit is the difference between order-taking and true analysis.
+Good analysis tells you things you didn't know before and might not ever discover without it.

 In new projects like this, I judge the professionals from the noobs by watching how they handle System Realized items.
 Some noobs read a book like this and only want to talk about abstract crap.
 Some noobs hate anything to do with abstraction and just want to start pounding some nails (or heads).
 I can't tell you how many project kickoff meetings I've been in where a high-level business leader comes to the team, explains some situation and opportunity; the reason for the project.
 The floor is open for questions.
 First question is senior TechWeenie Oswald's: In the sharded database cluster we keep in Europe, how the field length change going to impact CPU load?